llorencroma/DJIDroneIDspoofer/README.md

 ## Usage
+Now you can directly run `run-demo.sh` and choose one spoofing mode.
+You need to know the interface name in advance.
 ### Set interface in monitor mode
 First, you need to know the interface's name.
 Run the following command and copy the name of the interface to be used for transmiting: